BurntSushi/erd/README.md

 [GraphViz](http://www.graphviz.org/Download..php).
 Both are available for Windows, Mac and Linux.

-> _NB_: for text formatting of keys (bold and italics) you may need to reinstall `graphviz` with `pango` support:
+> _NB OSX users_: for text formatting of keys (bold and italics) you may need to reinstall `graphviz` with `pango` support:

 ```
+# OSX only
-brew reinstall graphviz --with-pangocairo
+brew reinstall graphviz --with-pango
 ```

 [erd is on hackage](http://hackage.haskell.org/package/erd), so you can install